fstwn/cockatoo/README.md

 ### 2. Install python modules

-- Open the scripts folder of Rhino 6 by opening explorer and navigating to
+- Open the scripts folder of Rhino 6
+  - On Windows:
   `C:\Users\%USERNAME%\AppData\Roaming\McNeel\Rhinoceros\6.0\scripts`

+  - On Mac:
+  `Mac_Folder\Here`
 - Move all the Content from inside the `modules` directory to this scripts folder.

 ### 3. Install Cockatoo UserObjects